 - On October 5, 2017, the Company raised a total of \$5,412,000 by way of a non-brokered private placement of 13,530,000 common shares at a price of \$0.40 per common share (the "Reactivation Financing").
 307,500 finder's warrants were paid and issued in connection with the Reactivation financing, each finder's warrant entitles the holder to purchase one common share of the Company at a price of \$0.40 for a period of two years from closing. - On October 6, 2017, the Company granted 2,000,000 stock options to directors, officers and consultants of the Company at an exercise price of \$0.42 per share for a period of five years. - As part of the Reactivation Plan, in October, 2017, Mark McCartney resigned as a director and Peter McRae and Glenn Kumoi were appointed as new directors of the Company. - Effective October 11, 2017, the Company's listing was transferred from NEX to Tier 2 of the TSXV thereby completing the Reactivation Plan. - Subsequent to completion of the Reactivation Plan, on November 14, 2017, the Company announced that Richard Trotman would be joining the Company as its new President and Chief Executive Officer commencing December 13, 2017.
-In conjunction therewith, Richard Silas will step down as interim President and Chief Executive Officer, but will remain as a Director and Corporate Secretary of The Company.
-As part of his compensation package, Mr. Trotman has received 600,000 stock options at an exercise price of \$0.88 per share for a period of five years, vested as follows: 1/3 on the date of grant, 1/3 on the first anniversary and 1/3 on the second anniversary. - Effective November 14, 2017, the Company also entered into a shareholder rights plan agreement (the "Rights Plan") with Computershare Investor Services Inc., as rights agent.
-The Rights plan is similar to rights plans adopted by other Canadian public companies and has not been adopted in response to any pending or threatened takeover bid, nor is the company aware of any such effort.
-Rather, the Rights plan has been adopted with a view to ensuring, to the extent possible, that all shareholders of the company have an equal opportunity to participate in and are treated fairly in the event of a "creeping takeover bid" for the company.
+In conjunction therewith, Richard Silas stepped down as interim President and Chief Executive Officer, but remained as a Director and Corporate Secretary of The Company.
+As part of his compensation package, Mr. Trotman received 600,000 stock options at an exercise price of \$0.88 per share for a period of five years, vested as follows: 1/3 on the date of grant, 1/3 on the first anniversary and 1/3 on the second anniversary. - Effective November 14, 2017, the Company also entered into a shareholder rights plan agreement (the "Rights Plan") with Computershare Investor Services Inc., as rights agent.
+The Rights Plan is similar to rights plans adopted by other Canadian public companies and has not been adopted in response to any pending or threatened takeover bid, nor is the company aware of any such effort.
+Rather, the Rights Plan has been adopted with a view to ensuring, to the extent possible, that all shareholders of the company have an equal opportunity to participate in and are treated fairly in the event of a "creeping takeover bid" for the company.

 Creeping takeover bids, which were not addressed in the recent changes to Canada's takeover bid regime in May 2016, occur where acquisition of effective control of a company takes place through a number of share purchases over time.
-While the Rights plan is effective immediately, it is subject to ratification by the Company's shareholders within six months of its adoption.
-The Company will be seeking shareholder ratification of the Rights plan at its upcoming annual general and special meeting scheduled for December 13, 2017 (the "2017 AGM"), failing which the Rights Plan and all rights issued thereunder will terminate.
-A summary of the principal terms of the Rights plan is described in the Company's management information circular dated November 14, 2017 (the "2017 Circular") sent to all of the Company's shareholders in connection with the 2017 AGM, and a complete copy of the Rights Plan is available for viewing under the company's profile on SEDAR.
+While the Rights Plan was effective immediately, it was subject to ratification by the Company's shareholders within six months of its adoption.
+The Rights Plan was approved at the Company's annual general and special meeting held on December 13, 2017 (the "2017 AGM").
+A summary of the principal terms of the Rights Plan is described in the Company's management information circular dated November 14, 2017 (the "2017 Circular") sent to all of the Company's shareholders in connection with the 2017 AGM, and a complete copy of the Rights Plan is available for viewing under the company's profile on SEDAR.